 Tullis Bridge and Tullis Bridge Walk Trail

 The town site of Boddington links via a walk trail to Tullis Bridge along the Rail Reserve and is approximately a 16km return trip along the river, through open paddocks and fields and timber reserves.
-Out at Tullis Bridge, a separate 3km walk trail has been created that takes you around the bridge and surrounding r... view more info
+Out at Tullis Bridge, a separate 3km walk trail has been created that takes you around the bridge and surrounding river.
+Walkers will enjoy bird watching, wildflowers in season and stunning scenery.
+Lots of natural shady areas are available for the day tripper to stay and enjoy lunch or a snack while taking in the natural environment of Tullis Bridge.

 Tullis Bridge is located approximately 9 kms out of Boddington and can be accessed via Morts Road off Farmers Avenue.
 The bridge was built in 1912 in the trestle style and was used to link the railway line from Pinjarra to Narrogin for use by the timber industry up until 1968.